Who has qualified for UEFA EURO 2024? | UEFA EURO 2024

 Article summary

 Hosts Germany will welcome 23 other contenders to the UEFA EURO 2024 finals next summer.
-Who are the three teams to have already secured their qualification?
+Who are the seven teams to have already secured their qualification?

 Article top media content